bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-06-10-on-virtual-events-and-community.markdown

 This post has been fairly high-level in its discussion of the practical details of running a virtual conference.
 I thought it would be helpful to end with something more concrete, a kind of list to work through, so I've put together a list of questions that need to be answered when organizing a virtual event, with some of the answers we reached at events I've been involved with.

-There are probably details I've overlooked, and certainly other events have been organized different, but hopefully this list will suggest some points you might not have thought about otherwise.
+There are probably details I've overlooked, and certainly other events have been organized differently, but hopefully this list will suggest some points you might not have thought about otherwise.

 * Are you pivoting a previously-planned in-person event, or planning a virtual event from the ground up?
 Is the event purely virtual, or hybrid virtual and in-person?